-The case was initially assigned to Judge Andre Birotte Jr. On January 31, 2017, plaintiffs filed a motion for an emergency temporary restraining order.
-That same day, Judge Birotte granted the motion.
+On January 31, 2017, plaintiffs filed a motion for an emergency temporary restraining order.
+The case was initially assigned to Judge Andre Birotte Jr.; he granted the motion that same day.
 The order barred the defendants from enforcing the Executive Order by removing, detaining, or blocking entry of the plaintiffs or any person from the seven listed countries holding a valid immigrant visa.
 It also ordered the defendants to return to the plaintiffs any confiscated visas and immediately inform all relevant airport officials that they are permitted to travel to the U.S. Finally, the order barred defendants from further canceling any of the plaintiffs’ validly obtained visas.
 We cannot tell from the order whether it was local or national.

 On February 2, 2017, the case was transferred to Judge S. James Otero.

 A hearing regarding the request for a preliminary injunction was held on Feb.
 10, at which time the parties were allowed to file a joint stipulation to continue the hearing regarding the preliminary injunction to Feb.
 21. In the meantime, the parties are trying to reach a stipulation to dismiss.

 On Feb.
 13, counsel for the Fred T. Korematsu Center filed an amicus brief.

 On Feb.
 21, plaintiffs filed an amended complaint and a motion for class certification.
 However, those documents are not yet available.